sara-nl/griddocs/source/Pages/Basics/certificates/digicert.rst

 Note that you will first need to enter the password that was used to *create* the browsercert.p12 file.
 Next, you need to enter a password to protect the exported key.
 Enter that password again to verify.
 Note that you must enter a password and the password must be at least 12 characters; if the password is too short, ``openssl`` will fail without error.
 Using the same password as for the p12 file is fine.

-b) Extract your certificate, run:
+b) Extract your certificate, run on the UI:

 .. code-block:: bash